In its simplest form, it's an easier way for people to transfer money.

 With PayID, it’s way simpler.
 You can say:

 “Let’s split the bill.
-Send me $30 with PayID - it’s my mobile number.”
+Send me $30 with PayID.
+It’s my mobile number.”

 Once that mobile or email is entered, your friend’s banking app will pop up with your full name to confirm.
 Sent.
 You have the money instantly.

-No more weaselling out of paying for breakfast.
+Using it is straightforward and fits into how you already move money day to day.
 Typically, you’ll use the system in one of two ways:

-Your PayID will either be your mobile number or email address.
-Most bank accounts would have asked you for this data when you first opened your account, so you shouldn’t need to be more worried than you were before it came onto the scene.
+Most bank accounts would have asked you for this data when you first opened your account, so you shouldn’t need to supply these details again.

 Payments using a PayID can only come from a mobile or online banking of participating banks, credit union and building societies.